dtcenter/METplotpy/docs/Users_Guide/stratosphere_diagnostics.rst

     * polar_cap_meridional_mean_temp.png

-These plots correspond to the plots show above.
+These plots correspond to the plots shown above.